 This project began in 2011 and has so far resulted in a book: Chadwick, A. (2013) The Hybrid Media System: Politics and Power (Oxford University Press) and several articles.

-The book was the winner of the Best Book Award, 2014, of the American Political Science Association's Information Technology and Politics Section (2014) and the International Journal of Press/Politics Best Book Award (2016).
+The book was awarded the Best Book Award of the American Political Science Association Information Technology and Politics Section (2014) and the International Journal of Press/Politics Best Book Award (2016).

 Cover Description: The diffusion and rapid evolution of new communication technologies has reshaped media and politics.
 But who are the new power players?
 Written by a leading scholar in the field, The Hybrid Media System is a sweeping and compelling new theory of how political communication now works.

 Politics is increasingly defined by organizations, groups, and individuals who are best able to blend older and newer media logics, in what Andrew Chadwick terms a hybrid system.
 Power is wielded by those who create, tap, and steer information flows to suit their goals and in ways that modify, enable, and disable the power of others, across and between a range of older and newer media.